earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral03-addititive-color-models-how-RGB-works.md

 ---
 layout: single
 title: "How multispectral imagery is drawn on computers - Additive Color Models"
-excerpt: "In this lesson we will cover the basics of using Landsat 7 and 8 in R. We will learn how to import landsat data stored in .tif format - where each .tif file represents a single band rather than a stack of bands.
-Finally we will plot the data using various 3 band combinations including RGB and color-infrared."
+excerpt: "In this lesson you will learn the basics of using Landsat 7 and 8 in R. You will learn how to import Landsat data stored in .tif format - where each .tif file represents a single band rather than a stack of bands.
+Finally you will plot the data using various 3 band combinations including RGB and color-infrared."
 authors: ['Leah Wasser']
-modified: '2017-10-11'
+modified: '2017-10-16'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
-permalink: /courses/earth-analytics/spectral-remote-sensing-landsat/addititive-color-models-how-multispectral-imagery-is-drawn-on-computers/
+permalink: /courses/earth-analytics/multispectral-remote-sensing-data/addititive-color-models-how-multispectral-imagery-is-drawn-on-computers/
 nav-title: 'Additive Color Models'
 week: 7
 course: "earth-analytics"